-- Caledonian's staff did not have the qualifications and therefore expertise to give advice on defined benefit pension transfers. - There was no evidence to show a proper advice process had been followed and consumers such as Mr P were therefore unable to make fully informed decisions about the transfer to the SIPP and the investment made within the SIPP. - The high volume of business being proposed/brought about by Caledonian. - That Caledonian had failed to provide its company accounts, despite repeated requests for copies of them by Options.
+- Caledonian's staff did not have the qualifications and therefore expertise to give advice on defined benefit pension transfers. - There was no evidence to show a proper advice process had been followed and consumers such as Mr R were therefore unable to make fully informed decisions about the transfer to the SIPP and the investment made within the SIPP. - The high volume of business being proposed/brought about by Caledonian. - The high level of commission Caledonian was taking. - That Caledonian had failed to provide its company accounts, despite repeated requests for copies of them by Options.

-I think these points - individually and cumulatively - should have led Options, acting fairly and reasonably, to have concluded at the outset - and certainly by the time of Mr P's application - that it shouldn't accept business from Caledonian.
+I think these points - individually and cumulatively - should have led Options, acting fairly and reasonably, to have concluded at the outset - and certainly by the time of Mr R's application in May 2013 - that it shouldn't accept business from Caledonian.

-And so, Mr P's application shouldn't have proceeded.
+And so, Mr R's application shouldn't have proceeded.

-It follows that it's fair and reasonable to uphold Mr P's complaint.
+It follows that it's fair and reasonable to uphold Mr R's complaint.